Vilnius ManoBegimas Race 2024

 Located on the Hill of Three Crosses in Kalnai Park, the monument offers breathtaking panoramic views of Vilnius.
 From the top, you can see the entire city, including the Old Town, Gediminas Castle, and the Neris River.
 It’s one of the best spots for photography or simply taking in the beauty of the cityscape:

-The view from Three Crosses in Vilnius
+The view from Three Crosses in Vilnius: Landmarks in Vilnius for the Vilnius Marathon and Half Marathon weekend

 The view from Three Crosses late afternoon